gdurante2019/graph-workout-streamlit/README.md

 ![image](https://user-images.githubusercontent.com/46698605/138544965-b8c72825-1860-4d2f-9b5f-85c8e9563844.png)

-## Coming soon:
+## Planned feature additions:
+* Adding max power annotation and plot of heart rate during the workout
-I'm working on deploying this code using Streamlit to allow everyone to generate a workout graph easily from a simple interface.
+* Deploying this code using Streamlit to allow everyone to generate a workout graph easily from a simple interface

 Watch this space for additional functionality and updates...